 Hi there, fountain pen friends.
 Lydia and Colin here again to bring you another exciting pen battle for the ages.
 This week, we’ve got the Kaweco Perkeo versus the Pilot Kakuno.
 It’s the battle of the bright and bold pens here on the Goulet Pens blog today.
 Read our thoughts below, then cast your vote.

 Hi everyone!
 I’m Lydia and I am pleased to tell you why I love the Perkeo.
 I was drawn to this pen from the moment we announced we were going to carry it.
 The colors are bright and cheery and the pen has an almost cartoon-like appearance to it with its oversized cap and geometric body.
 Once I learned the names for each of the colors of the pen, I got an even greater chuckle.
 My favorite color combo turned out to be named “Bad Taste,” which in my opinion is reserved for only those with the best taste.
-The others are called Old Chambray, Indian Summer, and Cotton Candy.
-I just love these fun and playful names.
-The price point of the Perkeo is another feature to love.
-They retail for only $16 or $21 if you add a converter.
+The price point of the Perkeo is another feature to love, as they retail for only $17!
 That’s pretty amazing.
-The Perkeo take a standard international converter and comes ready to go with a Standard International Short cartridge and cartridge spacer already inside.
+The Perkeo takes a standard international converter and comes ready to go with a Standard International Short cartridge and cartridge spacer already inside.
 Whether you buy one for yourself to use every day or carry around in a purse or bag so your never without a pen or even if you choose to give it to a school child as a gift, you can’t beat the price of the Perkeo.

 The construction and components of the Perkeo sure deliver too.
 The nib is so smooth and a joy to write with.
 The resin body and cap are sturdy and can handle some rough and tumble, take anywhere action.
 The pen features a slightly molded grip, which unlike some other pen models, is not distracting at all.
 The grip is structured enough to guide little fingers into proper pen holding placement but not distracting for those of us that may have alternate pen gripping methods.
 It is truly a pen for all ages.